lacymorrow/cinematic/README.md

 Cinematic
 ===========

 Do you store your movies on a hard drive?
-Cinematic was built for you.
+Cinematic is a desktop application built for you.

 ![Cinematic](http://lacymorrow.com/images/cinematic.gif)